 Most workplace communication is bloated.
 Too many meetings.
 Too many messages.
 Not enough clarity.

-Effective leaders keep it simple.
-What needs to happen?
-Who owns it?
+Effective leaders keep it simple by focusing on three core questions: What needs to happen?
+Who must take action?
 When is it due?

 It’s not about talking more.
 It’s about saying what matters.

-There’s also listening.
-Real listening.
-Not waiting for a turn to speak.
+There’s also the value of genuine listening—not just waiting for a turn to speak.
 Leaders who listen well catch problems early.
 They understand what’s happening beneath the surface.

 And sometimes, the best communication is silence.
 Let the team think.
 Let them solve problems without interference.